TiffanyJiayue/Practical_MachineLearning_Projects/README.md

 3. Whether to approve loan applications/bank customer segmentation.
 4. Help streaming platforms develop recommendations about various products (movies) and services.
 5. Given an automobile data set, we can use the scikit-learn library to estimate the CO2 emission of cars using their engine size or cylinders.

+Supervised: teach the model with some labeled datasets numerical, categorical,